Chaklader/SignalSyncPro/papers/PAPER_2.md

 tree successfully captures Continue (98% recall) and Next (92% precision) behaviors but struggles with rare Skip2P1 transitions.

 **Rule Interpretability:** Each path from root to leaf forms an if-then rule.
-For example, a path might test:
-"major_queue ≤ 10 AND phase_duration > 20 AND ped_waiting < 30 → Continue (confidence 92%)".
-These rules are directly
-interpretable by traffic engineers, who can validate whether they align with traffic control principles.
+For example, a path might test: "phase_P1 = 1 AND phase_duration > 0.33 AND vehicle_detector = 1 → Continue (confidence 92%)".
+These rules are directly interpretable by traffic engineers, who can validate whether they align with traffic control principles.

 **Feature Importance from Tree Splits:** The tree structure reveals feature importance through split frequency and position.
 Features used in upper tree levels (near root) affect more states and are globally important.
 Features in lower levels provide refinements for specific scenarios.
 Analysis shows:

-- **Root level (most important):** Major approach queue length is the root split, indicating it's the primary decision factor.
+- **Root level (most important):** Phase indicators (P1/P2/P3/P4) are the primary splits, indicating current phase is the primary decision factor.
-- **Level 2-3:** Phase duration and current phase ID appear, suggesting temporal factors and phase context matter secondarily.
+- **Level 2-3:** Phase duration appears, suggesting temporal factors matter secondarily.
-- **Level 4-5:** Minor approach queues and modal waiting times refine decisions for specific traffic patterns.
+- **Level 4-5:** Vehicle and bicycle detector occupancy refine decisions for specific traffic patterns.
-- **Level 6-8:** Bus presence, time of day, and sync status provide fine-grained adjustments.
+- **Level 6-8:** Bus waiting time and simulation time provide fine-grained adjustments.

 **Action Distribution in Leaves:** Examining leaf nodes reveals action tendencies: